3saster/fullscrn_huds/readme.txt

 > Version 5.2.0 (xx xx, 2024)
-  [ALL] Stats: Added option to position next to statusbar (code by scar45) [ALL] Stats: Hours in time widget only shown when needed [DOOM] Non-split status bar: Fix for STARMS shown in (Alt-)DM [DOOM] Split status bar: Support for widescreen bars; currently supports
+  [ALL] Stats: Added option to position next to statusbar (code by scar45) [ALL] Stats: Hours in time widget only shown when needed [DOOM] Fix for broken compatibility mode (MD5 checksums) support in GZDoom v4.11.0 and newer.
+         This restores support for the Neural Upscale Pack and many other PWADs which required compatibility fixes.
+Many thanks to Blue Shadow for the necessary code change!
+  [DOOM] Non-split status bar: Fix for STARMS shown in (Alt-)DM [DOOM] Split status bar: Support for widescreen bars; currently supports
                            - Doom II In City Only